 Search engine optimization (SEO) is a collection of tactics and strategies to gain higher placement on the search engine results.
 The primary tactics include link building, keyword optimization, social media participation, and blogging.

 One potent form of SEO is to go after the reviews.

 People seeking your business are very likely to type "reviews" after their search query.
 It will allow them to see what others have to say about the company.
 Sites like Yelp and TripAdvisor are a portal for soliciting feedback about the business.
-Increasing your review count will allow the business to rise to the top.
+Increasing your review count will allow your property to rise to the top.

 Seek the aid of SEO professionals.
 Pricing will vary depending on the strategies to be implemented.
 It's a worthwhile investment if you wish to cut back on travel booking websites and keep a more significant cut of your customers' stay.

 Social media platforms like Facebook, Twitter, and LinkedIn provide a free channel to reach individuals seeking accommodation.
 Additionally, it gives you the ability to tailor content and your market message to those in your area, which encourages followers to inquire about more information.